Books For Treats

 If you have over 200 of books to donate, call Rebecca Morgan, founder and Executive Director of Books For Treats, at 408/998-7977, or email.
 She’ll arrange a drop off or pick up of your books.

-Will Books For Treats be giving out books again to trick-or-treaters on Willow Glen’s Lincoln Avenue?
+Will Books for Treats be giving out books again to trick-or-treaters on Willow Glen’s Lincoln Avenue?

-Sign up for updates in the form on the right sidebar to get information on the hours for the 2018 events in San Jose and Campbell.
+Sign up for updates in the form on the right sidebar to get information on the hours for the events in San Jose and Campbell.

-In Willow Glen, we’ll be giving out books to trick-or-treaters at the Garden Theater on Lincoln Ave, San Jose, CA 95125 on Tue., Oct.
+In Willow Glen, we’ll be giving out books to trick-or-treaters at the Garden Theater on Lincoln Ave, San Jose, CA 95125 on Fri., Oct.
 31, 11:00-12:30 for Kindergarten kids and younger, and 3:00-4:30 for first through sixth graders.

 “Last year on Halloween, while it was still light out, my husband was working out in front of our house.
 Two girls were walking by and one said ‘I think this is the one.’
 Then she asked if this was the house that gives books for Halloween.
 When he said yes she said, ‘We’ll see you tonight!'” —Denise Fuller, Oregon